ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 A Record CMW carried in a `"cmw"` JWT claim MUST be a `json-record`.
 A Record CMW carried in a `"cmw"` CWT claim MUST be a `cbor-record`.

-## Transporting CMW in X.509 Messages {#x509}
+## Transporting CMW in PKIX Formats {#x509}

-CMW may need to be transported in PKIX messages, such as Certificate Signing Requests (CSRs) or in X.509 Certificates and Certificate Revocation Lists (CRLs).
+CMW may need to be transported in PKIX formats, such as Certificate Signing Requests (CSRs) or in X.509 Certificates and Certificate Revocation Lists (CRLs).

 The use of CMW in CSRs is documented in {{-csr-a}}, while its application in X.509 Certificates and CRLs is detailed in Section 6.1 of {{DICE-arch}}.

 This section outlines the CMW extension designed to carry CMW objects.
-{{privcons}} discusses some privacy considerations related to the transport of CMW within X.509 objects.
+{{privcons}} discusses some privacy considerations related to the transport of CMW in X.509 formats.

 The CMW extension MAY be included in X.509 Certificates, CRLs {{-pkix}}, and CSRs.